DiscordBM/DiscordBM/README.md

 * Abstractions for easier testability.

 ## Showcase
 Vapor community's [Penny bot](https://github.com/vapor/penny-bot) serves as a good example of [utilizing this library](https://github.com/vapor/penny-bot/blob/main/Sources/Penny/Services/DiscordService/DiscordService.swift#L1).
+Unfortunately Penny isn't a good project to study how to use `DiscordBM`, due to its complexity.
+For now, this README is your best friend.

 ## How To Use